MariosChartsias/BotBattleOfSea/README.md

 ## Overview

 BotBattleOfSea is an advanced AI-driven bot designed for competitive gameplay in the Battle of Sea game.
 This bot is engineered to demonstrate strategic thinking and adaptability in real-time gaming scenarios.
-Main purpose is to collect the glitters and when the bot-question comes up to identify and answer the questions
+The main purpose is to collect the glitters and, when the bot-question comes up, to identify and answer the questions.

 ## Features